 Your spring also distributes evenly the weight throughout your garage door.
 This allows your door to have a more balanced movement whenever it is being used.

 The two types of garage door springs, torsion and extension, look like any regular spring.
 Basically, they are long metal coils that lift the entire garage door.
-However, what’s different between the two is how they operate.
+However, what’s different between the two is how the garage door springs operate.
 Torsion springs twist while extension springs expand and compress.

 You typically find the torsion springs wrapped around a bar above the door.
 Meanwhile, extension springs are secured by safety cables and they are on both sides of the upper track.